skogsbaer/text-slides/README.md

 ~~~
 ```

-Writes the code the `build/plugins/python/foo.py` and hides it from the presentation.
+Writes the code to `build/plugins/python/foo.py` and hides it from the presentation.

+See section "More code plugins" for how to configure additional code plugins.

 ### keynote